hqmhc/yoco-react-next/README.md

 If all you need is the base Yoco SDK without the hooks and components, the library exposes a `useYoco` hook.

-You can then use the SDK as normal according to the ofiicial docs.
+You can then use the SDK as normal according to the official docs.
 It is the same hook used internally by the rest of the hooks in this library.

 The hook expects your Yoco public key, and optionally a payment ID depending on your use case.